Government Funding Cheat Sheet

 The Appropriations process – Who does what?

-Leadership: Leadership in Congress are the heads of the parties represented by the Speaker of the House/House Minority Leader or Senate Leader/Senate Minority Leader.
+Leadership: Leadership in Congress are the heads of the parties represented by the Speaker of the House/House Minority Leader or Senate Majority Leader/Senate Minority Leader.
 Leadership on a committee is the Chair and Ranking Member.

 Members of Congress: Members of Congress who aren’t on one of the relevant subcommittees still have a hugely important role in three key ways: